Alexander Reford: Publications

 He has written numerous books and articles.
 He is a frequent contributor to the Dictionary of Canadian Biography and is the author of the biographies of Lord Mount Stephen and Lord Strathcona and his great great grandfathers, Robert Meighen and Robert Reford.

 His first book, Des jardins oubliés 1860-1960, an album of photographs of Quebec's historic gardens, was published in 1999.
 He wrote a guidebook to the Reford Gardens in 2001.
 Au rythme du train 1859-1970, an album of photographs illustrating the history of trains in Quebec, was published in 2002.
 He has two other books on the history of the gardens, notably Elsie's Paradise – Reford Gardens and its sequel on the garden's plant collections, Treasures of Reford Gardens - Elsie Reford's Floral Legacy.
 He wrote The Metis Lighthouse with Paul Gendron and is leading efforts to preserve this local landmark.
 He is writing a book on the gardens of Québec and a history of tourism in the province.

+Politics

+Reford was nominated as the Liberal Party of Canada candidate for the riding of Rimouski—La Matapédia in the 2025 Canadian federal election.

+Electoral record

 Awards

 He was one of the "Top Forty Under Forty" in 2000.
 He has also been given various honours for his contribution to landscape architecture and gardens.
 He was made an honorary member of the Canadian Society of Landscape Architects.
 In 2009, he was awarded the Frederick-Todd Prize by the Association des Architectes Paysagistes du Québec.
 In the same year, the Montréal Botanical Garden bestowed the Henry-Teuscher Prize on Alexander Reford and Elsie Reford (posthumous) for their contribution to horticulture in Québec.
 In 2021 he was appointed to the Order of Canada.